-PROPOSED REVISIONS TO THE RECOGNITION CRITERIA FOR BUILDING DEPARTMENTS.

-CODE ENFORCEMENT DEPARTMENTS, AND THIRD PARTIES PROVDING BUILDING AND/OR PROPERTY MAINTENANCE CODE ENFORCEMENT SERVICES
+RECOGNITION CRITERIA FOR BUILDING DEPARTMENTS, CODE ENFORCEMENT DEPARTMENTS AND THIRD PARTIES PROVDING BUILDING AND/OR PROPERTY MAINTENANCE CODE ENFORCEMENT SERVICES

-The IAS Building Department Recognition Program provides a virtual online administrative assessment by IAS that evaluates a building department's/property maintenance code enforcement department's or third-party service provider's practices for building code and/or property maintenance code enforcement permitting, plan review, inspection and related services that it provides to communities.
-The IAS \ Recognition Program serves to recognize building and property maintenance code enforcement departments and third-party service providers that are providing services at a high technical and professional level.
-IAS Recognition is distinguished from IAS Accreditation in that that accreditation is granted to those departments and third-party service providers that are providing services at the highest technical and professional level.
+The IAS Building Department Recognition Program provides a virtual online administrative assessment by IAS that evaluates a building department's/property maintenance code enforcement department's or third-party service provider's practices for building code and/or property maintenance code enforcement permitting, plan review, inspection and related services provided to communities.
+The IAS Recognition Program serves to recognize building and property maintenance code enforcement departments and third-party service providers and is intended to serve as a voluntary first step towards the attainment of IAS Building Department Accreditation.
 In addition, the Recognition Program serves to familiarize building and property maintenance code enforcement departments and third-party service providers with the IAS Building Department/Code Enforcement Agency Accreditation Program (AC251).
-Accordingly, the IAS Recognition Program may be considered to be a cost-effective, first step toward attainment of accreditation under the IAS AC251 program.

-NOTE: The numbering sequence in these criteria mirrors the numbering sequence in the IAS Accreditation Criteria for Building Departments/ Code Enforcement Agencies (AC251) effective date January 1, 2021.
-(AC251 is available to download at www.iasonline.org/PDF/AC/ac251.pdf).
-In that not all requirements of AC251 are applicable to this Recognition Criteria, the numbering sequence of this criteria are not numerical order, but rather reflect the number of the corresponding sections in AC251.
+NOTE: The numbering sequence in these criteria mirrors the numbering sequence in the September 1, 2021, IAS Accreditation Criteria for Building Departments, Code Enforcement Departments and Third Parties Providing Building and/or Property Maintenance Code Enforcement Services (AC251).
+(AC251 is available to download at Building Department and Third-Party Service Provider Accreditation - International Accreditation Service, Inc. (iasonline.org) then click on Important Documents).
 For clarity and reference purposes, Annex E contains the sections of AC251 that are specifically excluded from this Recognition Criteria.

-1.0 INTRODUCTION
+1. INTRODUCTION

-1.1 Scope: This criteria sets forth requirements for obtaining International Accreditation Service, Inc. (IAS), recognition of governmental entities and third-party service provide responsible for enforcement of building and construction laws, property maintenance codes, or other jurisdictional ordinances relating to enhancing the quality of life within their jurisdictions, such as fire, zoning or traffic laws.

-1.2 Normative and Reference Documents
+- 1.1.
+Scope: These criteria set forth the requirements for obtaining and maintaining International Accreditation Service, Inc. (IAS), recognition of governmental entities and third-party service providers responsible for enforcement of building and construction laws, property maintenance codes, or other jurisdictional ordinances relating to enhancing the quality of life within their jurisdictions, such as fire, zoning or traffic laws.
+These criteria supplement the IAS Rules of Procedure for Recognition of Building Departments, Code Enforcement Departments, and Third Parties Providing Building and/or Property Maintenance Code Enforcement Services. - 1.2.
+Normative and Reference Documents: Publications listed below refer to current editions (unless otherwise stated). - 1.2.1.
+IAS Accreditation Criteria for Building Departments, Code Enforcement Departments and Third Parties Providing Building and/or Property Maintenance Code Enforcement Services (AC251).

-- 1.2.1 Accreditation Criteria for Regulatory Agencies and Third Parties Providing Building and/or Property Maintenance Code Enforcement Services (AC251). - 1.2.2 International Building Code (IBC)current edition, and related construction codes published by the International Code Council. - 1.2.3 International Property Maintenance Code IPMC) published by the International Code Council. - 1.2.4 British Columbia Building Code (BCBC) and Vancouver Building By-law, current editions. - 1.2.5 Building Department Administration, by Robert E. O'Bannon, published by the International Code Council. - 1.2.6 IAS Rules of Procedure for Building Department/Code Enforcement Agency Recognition. - 1.2.7 National Flood Insurance Program (NFIP) Regulations 44C.F.R Part s 59 and 60
+- 1.2.2.
+International Building Code[®] (IBC) current edition, and related construction codes published by the International Code Council. - 1.2.3.
+International Property Maintenance Code® (IPMC) published by the International Code Council. - 1.2.4.
+British Columbia Building Code (BCBC) and Vancouver Building By-law, current editions. - 1.2.5.
+Building Department Administration, by Robert E. O'Bannon, published by the International Code Council. - 1.2.6.
+IAS Rules of Procedure for Building Department Regulatory Agencies and Third-Party Service Providers. - 1.2.7.
+IAS Rules of Procedure for Recognition of Building Departments, Code Enforcement Departments, and Third Parties Providing Building and/or Property Maintenance Code Enforcement Services. - 1.2.8.
+National Flood Insurance Program (NFIP) Regulation 44 CFR Parts 59 and 60.

-2.0 DEFINITIONS
+2. DEFINITIONS